sneh-saurav/GraphQL_API/README.md

 Database  :
    - User should have postgresql installed
-   - User Should import the attached audio.sql file before making requests
+   - User Should import the attached "audio.sql" file before making requests

 Postman Collection Link :